Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

-- Unavailability of negative keywords: Negative keywords are not available in Google Smart Shopping, despite being a crucial aspect of traditional shopping campaigns.
+- Unavailability of Negative Keywords: Negative keywords are not available in Google Smart Shopping, despite being a crucial aspect of traditional shopping campaigns.
 So you may feel uneasy losing control of the ability to remove keywords from your campaign.
 You could also end up losing valuable budget on irrelevant traffic.

-- No location targeting: Location targeting is not present in Smart Shopping.
+- No Location Targeting: Location targeting is not present in Smart Shopping.
 You can select the country of sale only, but you cannot target a specific city or region, nor can you exclude a city.

 - Device targeting: You are unable to select the device type for showing ads.
-If, for example, the majority of your target audience are mobile users, you still have to pay for ads to be displayed on laptops and desktops.
+If, for example, the majority of your target audience is mobile users, you still have to pay for ads to be displayed on laptops and desktops.

-- Bid adjustments are not available: Bid adjustments are way too crucial for the optimisation of campaign performance and to get the most out of your ad budget.
+- Bid adjustments are not available: Bid adjustments are way too crucial for the optimization of campaign performance and to get the most out of your ad budget.
 But unfortunately, bid adjustment options are unavailable for Smart Shopping.

-- No audience targeting: You should have an audience list of at least 100 users for a Smart Shopping campaign, but you cannot decide your audience for targeting.
+- No Audience Targeting: You should have an audience list of at least 100 users for a Smart Shopping campaign, but you cannot decide your audience for targeting.
 It will be chosen automatically by Google depending on its machine learning algorithms.
 Google will select the best audience for you at the lowest cost.

-- No network placements: The performance of your ads varies across different networks.
+- No Network Placements: The performance of your ads varies across different networks.
 While display ads have lower CTR and low conversion rates, ads running on Gmail and YouTube have better performance with regards to conversion optimisation.
 But you don’t have the option of excluding undesirable networks, hence you have to pay for unwanted clicks from irrelevant search traffic.

-- Granular reporting: Due to the absence of in-depth reporting, you cannot analyse data gathered from ads on the display network, shopping, YouTube or Gmail to check the origin of your sales.
+- Granular Reporting: Due to the absence of in-depth reporting, you cannot analyse data gathered from ads on the display network, shopping, YouTube or Gmail to check the origin of your sales.

 Moreover, a number of columns are also unavailable, such as: